4 Natural Ways to Kill Black Mold

 When anyone spots black mold growing in their home, they immediately assume that it is the black mold: Stachybotrys chartarum.
 This type of mold is highly toxic and can produce mycotoxins, which are harmful when inhaled or ingested.
 But unless it’s a large amount of mold spread out over something that is severely water damaged, it’s likely to be more of a generic bathroom mold.
 This, you can clean yourself or call us in to tackle it.

-TRUE STORY: A dear, regular client of ours from Brookline contacted me and asked why the House Bliss cleaning team did not tackle the ‘black stuff’ that was growing on her wooden floor next to the bathroom.
-We kindly explained that we could not clean it and that it needs to be replaced before it spreads any further.
+TRUE STORY: A dear client of ours from Brookline contacted me and asked why the cleaning team did not tackle the ‘black stuff’ that was growing on the wooden floor next to the enclosed shower in her master bath.

 “Maybe try using bleach or something?”